-be quite helpful in protecting your vehicle.
-Depending on the type of warranty you have, it could cover your car for certain equipment breakdowns and mechanical failures.
-This coverage could pay some, or even all, of the costs associated with costly car repairs.
+Extended car warranties are legitimate products that could cover your vehicle for certain equipment breakdowns and mechanical failures.
+This optional coverage that goes beyond the standard factory warranty could pay some, or even all, of the costs associated with costly car repairs.

 There are different types of car warranties and legal provisions that define your rights and warranty providers’ responsibilities when your car is under warranty.
-To learn more about your options for car warranties and if this could be a way to protect your investment (and your wallet), keep reading.
+To learn more about your options for extended car warranties, and if these could be a way to protect your investment (and your wallet), keep reading.

 What is a car warranty and how does it work?

 Merriam-Webster defines a warranty as “a written guarantee of the integrity of a product and of the maker's responsibility for the repair or replacement of defective parts.”
 As applied to cars, the manufacturer may offer a type of warranty upon the sale of the car for a specific period of time.
 Not all warranties are written, however.
 Some are implied based on the circumstances in which you purchase the vehicle i.e., the state where it’s purchased, used vs. new, etc.

 For instance, when you get a new car from the dealer, the industry standard for comprehensive bumper-to-bumper coverage is for 3 years or 36,000 miles, whichever comes first.
 This means that if something breaks down in the car, then any repairs or replacements are covered by the manufacturer.
 There are other warranties also built into the price of your new car (covered below), but this is the most common standard offering for this type of purchase.